-As of December 31, 2018, the funds had no capital loss carryovers.
+As of December 31, 2019, the funds in the table below had the following capital loss carryovers.
 When a fund has a capital loss carryover, it does not make capital gains distributions until the loss has been offset.
 The Regulated Investment Company Modernization Act of 2010 allows the funds to carry forward capital losses incurred in future taxable years for an unlimited period.